jasonsync/ewelink-api/README.md

 # ewelink-api-fixed
 > eWeLink API for JavaScript

-### Please note: This is an unmaintained fork of https://github.com/skydiver/ewelink-api/ with fix specifically for getDevicePowerUsage
+### Please note: This is an unmaintained fork of https://github.com/skydiver/ewelink-api/ which includes a bugfix specifically for getDevicePowerUsage

 ## Key features